Zymbit-Docs/docs/content/tutorials/digital-wallet/wallet-example/index.md

 With the Bip39 mnemonic sentence, bip39 passphrase, master generatorkey, and wallet name of a previously generated master seed, a user can restore a lost master seed or make a copy of the master seed on a different device.

 {{< callout warning >}}
-Keep in mind that this only restores the master seed, the children nodes will have to be manually generated again.
+Keep in mind that this only restores the master seed.
+The children nodes will have to be manually generated again.
 {{< /callout >}}

 `restore_wallet_master_seed_from_bip39_mnemonic(string ec_key_type, bytearray master_key, string wallet_name, string b64_bip39_passphrase, string bip39_mnemonic)`

-Returns the allocated key slot on success
+ - Returns the allocated key slot on success

 ```
 # Remove the master seed